azureholic/CW-Repeated-Calls/evaluations/README.md

     - Offers more granular insights.
     - Can be done using `conversation` objects (as shown above).
     - Comparing models at the agent level is useful, as different agents might have different model requirements.
-    - The `single-turn chat` format can also be adapted for individual agent evaluation.
+    - The `single-turn chat` format can also be adapted for individual agent response evaluation.
-    - **Note:** The possibility to create custom evaluators exists.
   - **Whole loop output:**
     - Simpler to implement but may be less useful for pinpointing specific areas for improvement.
     - Can be done using `single-turn chat` objects (e.g., `query` encapsulates all input, `response` is the final output, `context` includes intermediate steps/prompts).